-Purchase tickets for tours of the Iredell House, the 1767 Chowan County Courthouse, the Cupola House and the 1886 Roanoke River Lighthouse.
+Historic Building Tours of the 1767 Chowan County Courthouse, the Cupola House and the 1886 Roanoke River Lighthouse are not featured.

 Home of James Iredell, North Carolina Superior Court Judge and Attorney General during the American Revolution, and an Associate Justice on the first U.S. Supreme Court.
 Also the birthplace of James Iredell Jr., Governor of North Carolina.